-\end{lemma} Levitt and Lustig \cite[Theorem 3.5]{ll00} proved that any non-elementary hyperbolic group has the $S_{\infty}$-property.
-Torsion-free non-elementary hyperbolic group is centerless, therefore it satisfies the $S_{\infty}$-property if and only if it satisfies the $R_{\infty}$-property. \begin{remark} Even before, Cohen and Lustig \cite[Proposition 5.4]{cl89} studied the $S_{\infty}$-property for free group $\mathbb{F}_n$ although they did not use the terminology $S_{\infty}$.
-Best to our knowledge, the term `group with the $S_{\infty}$-property' was introduced by Fel'shtyn and Troitsky in \cite{ft15}, especially see Lemma 3.3 and Theorem 3.4 for interplay between the $R_{\infty}$-property and $S_{\infty}$-property. \end{remark}
+Levitt and Lustig \cite[Theorem 3.5]{ll00} proved that any non-elementary hyperbolic group has the $S_{\infty}$-property.
+A torsion-free non-elementary hyperbolic group is centerless, therefore it satisfies the $S_{\infty}$-property if and only if it satisfies the $R_{\infty}$-property. \begin{remark} Before these, Cohen and Lustig \cite[Proposition 5.4]{cl89} studied the $S_{\infty}$-property for a free group $\mathbb{F}_n$ although they did not use the terminology $S_{\infty}$.
+Best to our knowledge, the term `group with the $S_{\infty}$-property' was introduced by Fel'shtyn and Troitsky in \cite{ft15}, especially see Lemma 3.3 and Theorem 3.4 for the interplay between the $R_{\infty}$-property and $S_{\infty}$-property. \end{remark}